 Top 10 Foods Highest in Glucose

-Glucose is a simple monosaccharide sugar and the principal energy source for both the brain and the body.
+Glucose is a simple monosaccharide sugar, and is the principal energy source for cells throughout the body, including the brain.
 (1,2)

 Carbohydrates in foods are all ultimately broken down in the body into glucose.
+Sugars other than glucose are converted to glucose in the liver so that they can be used by the body.
+Starches are long chains of glucose molecules, which are released during the process of digestion.
 (2) If you are looking to manage your blood glucose levels, it is important to balance your intake of sugars and carbohydrates.

 Foods with high levels of added sugar should be limited, as over-consumption of these foods is associated with an increased risk of type II diabetes, obesity, and cardiovascular disease.
 (3,4)